ignite/cli/readme.md

 ## Plugin system

-Starport commands can be extended using plugins.
+Ignite CLI commands can be extended using plugins.
 A plugin is a program that uses github.com/hashicorp/go-plugin to communicate with the ignite binary.

 #### Use a plugin